chrismeyersfsu/awx/docs/credential_plugins.md

 stored in the AWX database.

 Alternatively, AWX supports retrieving secret values from third-party secret management systems, such as HashiCorp Vault and Microsoft Azure Key Vault.
+The external secrets will be retrieved at runtime, each time, just before they are needed.

 Configuring Secret Lookups
 --------------------------

-When configuring AWX to pull a secret from a third party system, there are generally three steps:
+Below is a an example of instantiating an (1) AWX Machine Credential with a static username, `example-user`, (2) an externally sourced password via HashiCorp Vault Key/Value system which will populate the (3) password field on the Machine Credential.

-1. Creating a credential that will _use_ the external secret.
-For example, you may wish to create a Machine credential with a username of `example-user` which will pull its `password` value from a HashiCorp Vault Key/Value installation.
-In practite, however,
+1. Create the Machine Credential with static username, `example-user`

     ```shell
     HTTP POST https://awx.example.org/api/v2/credentials/